P0L3NARUBA/TGMacro-X/README.md

 ### New Features
 * New Language(s)
    * Some improvements for Turkish Language
 * New Icon for Program
-* Dark & White Theme Support

 #### New Technical Features